zeph-yr/XephGBT/README.md

 Verification is done offline.
 Please reach out to my creator Zephyr9125 on Discord or zephyr@xephai.com.
 She'll give you details and access in ~24hrs 💎 Ping her again if she didn't see it.
 - If you already are one or have previously supported the author, thanks for being a part of our community!
 We really appreciate it!
 Send her a ping on Discord!
 - If you a new supporter, thank you and it's nice to meet you!!
 And send her a ping!
-- If you would like to become one, awesome!
-We're on https://ko-fi.com/zeph_yr and https://patreon.com/xeph_yr or reach out if you have questions 🤗
+- If you would like to become one, awesome and TY!
+We're on https://ko-fi.com/zeph_yr and https://patreon.com/xeph_yr
+- Reach out if you have questions 🤗
 <p><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_1_crop.png" height=300><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_2_crop.png" height=300></p>

 ## Guide for Viewers: How to interact with the streamer's game